Performance Overview

 • Get a complete picture

-• Introduce missing metrics / definitions
+• Introduce missing metrics / definitions, and popular representations of data, e.g. Roofline

 • Relate to hardware on the same level of detail